tmiguelf/quickMSBuild/README.md

 </Project>
 ```

-## Projects .include.props and .import.props
+### Projects .include.props and .import.props
 If you created a new library using the templates you will notice 2 files, *.include.props and *.import.props.
 These files are to be used by other projects that may include this as a dependency.
-The *.import.props adds the “additional include directories” of this project into other projects (that add this one as a dependency) and adds a link dependency.
+The *.import.props adds the "additional include directories" of this project into other projects (that add this one as a dependency) and adds a link dependency.
-The *.include.props only adds the “additional include directories”.
+The *.include.props only adds the "additional include directories".

+## Extensions
+Compilers as of yet do not have a common of declaring interfaces that can be imported or exported from dynamically linked libraries.
+In order to support multi-platform, I provided an "extension/dll_api_macros.h" with the macros "DLL_IMPORT" and "DLL_EXPORT" for that purpose.

 ## Requirements
 Visual studio 2019 version 16.6 or higher